 The monumental tomb known as the “Royal Kurgan of Kerch” in Crimea was constructed in the 4th century BC; its ancient Greek architecture is evidence of the colony there that was founded by the Greek city of Miletus of Asia Minor.

 The Royal Kurgan, also called the Tsarskiy Kurgan, is one of the most impressive tumuli, or burial mounds, in eastern Crimea.
 The tomb, with its uniquely sloped entranceway, is located in the present-day town of Kerch, which was the ancient Greek town of Panticapaion (Παντικάπαιον), or Panticapaeum, founded in the late seventh or early sixth century BC.

-This area of the eastern Crimea is rich in tumuli, or kurgans, with approximately two hundred in Kerch and its immediate vicinity alone.
-The Royal Kurgan is approximately five kiometers (three miles) northeast of the town center.
+This area of eastern Crimea is rich in tumuli, or kurgans, with approximately two hundred in Kerch and its immediate vicinity alone.
+The Royal Kurgan is approximately five kilometers (three miles) northeast of the town center.

-Ancient Greek architecture of tomb in Crimea is unique
+Ancient Greek architecture of the tomb in Crimea is unique

 The mound is almost 20 meters (66 feet) tall and the perimeter of its base is an incredible 250 meters (820 feet).
 The burial chamber within it has a square floor plan measuring 4.39 meters (14.4 feet) X 4.35 meters (14.3 feet), which gradually morphs into the circular shape of a corbelled dome, or “false vault,” resembling the shape of a beehive.